We in the Liberal Party have consistently called for the House of Lords to be abolished as it is and replaced by a predominately elected Senate.

 The most active peers numbering 300 accounted for 84% of votes cast in the House of Lords.

-Alternatively, members may wish to vote for the option proposed by the Electoral Reform Society for a 100 % elected Senate of 300 members.
+Liberal Party members meeting in Birmingham voted for the option proposed by the Electoral Reform Society for a 100% elected Senate of 300 members.
+Plus additional seats for overseas territories